kristian-ellis/stockosaurus/README.md

 ## General Information
-- stockosaurus is a project that utilises a React frontend with a Django backend to allow for rapid development of dynamic, interactive web applications
+- stockosaurus is a project that utilises a React frontend with a Django backend to allow for rapid development of interactive web applications

 - intended to display useful stock and crypto related information in an appealing, interactive and user friendly way

 - more information can be found below, as well as a quick guide on how to setup the project for yourself